ssddanbrown/rss/README.md

 ### TODO

-- Testing coverage
-- Post layout options
 - Docker setup
   - Base URL for sub-path usage?
 Might not be needed.
-- GH sponsors info
 - Low-Maintenance Notice

 ### Setup